Juustoportti’s bold and colourful video advertising stopped thumbs in Sanoma’s news media

 “When aiming for the masses with your news media video ads, the page views and visit frequency of Sanoma’s network are unmatched in Finland.
 This also enables effective demographic, regional and interest-based targeting,” says Sebastian Wikman.

 News media video is a powerful next step for advertisers who wish to expand their reach outside social media.
 When it comes to view-through rates and attention value, video advertising in Sanoma’s news media far surpasses that done in the largest social media channels.
+Read more about our research - Video advertising on Sanoma's news sites!

 “If you have mostly relied on social media in Finland and already have video content ready to go, our network can give you an impressive number of new contacts with relatively little effort.”